 01 of 09

 Berries are an easy way to try your hand at growing fruit.
-Blueberries are attractive 3 season shrubs, with pretty white spring flowers, summer fruit, and gorgeous red, fall foliage.
-Growing blueberries requires some advance work, to ensure the soil is acidic enough, but the shrubs will live and produce for years.
+Blueberries are attractive three-season shrubs with pretty white spring flowers, summer fruit, and gorgeous red, fall foliage.
+Growing blueberries requires some advance work in order to ensure the soil is acidic enough, but the shrubs will live and produce for years.
 For a large harvest, you will need two varieties for good pollination.

 In cold winter climates, grow highbush blueberries, like 'Bluecrop'.
 Gardeners in mild climates should opt for either rabbiteye or southern highbush varieties.
 You can also grow blueberries in containers.